 These are great for adding firmness and moisture to lip balm.
 We recommend tempering butter to prevent a grainy feeling in lip products.
 That involves heating it to around 100° F and holding that temperature for about an hour.
 Then, pour the butter into an airtight container and put it in the fridge or freezer to cool rapidly.

-- Avocado butter, cranberry butter, aloe butter, lime butter, matcha green tea butter, lavender butter, coffee butter: These are all softer butters that spread easily on the skin.
+- Soft butters like avocado and cranberry: These spread easily on the skin.
 A few also have color and scent, which add a special touch to lip products.

 - Cocoa butter: This is the firmest of the butters, with a melting point of 90° F. It adds a luxurious feeling and a chocolatey scent to balms.
 If you prefer a more neutral scent, use deodorized cocoa butter.

 - Mango butter: It's softer than cocoa butter but firmer than avocado and shea.
 Mango butter melts on contact with the skin.

 - Shea butter: Soft and creamy, shea butter adds slight firmness to lip products.